If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 Straightforward and reliable doesn’t mean basic, however.

-Here are the huge number of accessories that the Janome HD3000 comes along with:
+Here are the huge number of accessories that the Janome HD3000 comes along with in a standard bundle:

 - Snap-on presser feet